deepakbhadoriya/ds-algo/2 problem-solving-patterns/readMe.md

 This pattern uses objects or sets to collect values/frequencies of value this can often avoid the need for nested loops or O(n<sup>2</sup>) operations with arrays/strings

+## Multiple Pointers

+Creating pointers or values that correspond to an index or position and move towards the beginning, end or middle based on a certain condition.

+Very efficient for solving problems with minimal space complexity as well